Sirhurryup/Designing-Scalable-Systems-for-Real-People/engagements/engagement-09-pinnacle-financial-group/phase-02-auto-scaling/engineering-log.md

 ## Design Decisions

+- The Auto Scaling Group spans both public subnets to improve availability and reduce the risk of a single Availability Zone affecting the application service.

 ### Launch Template Design

 The Launch Template establishes the standardized blueprint for every application server created by the Auto Scaling Group.